Bill Hewitt (politician): Politics

 Hewitt joined the Liberal Party in 1950, becoming president of the Queensland Young Liberals.

 He contested the newly seat of Belmont in the 1960 Queensland state election but was beaten by Labor's Fred Newton.
 He served as the campaign manager for Jim Killen who narrowly retained his federal seat of Moreton in the 1961 Australian federal election, enabling Robert Menzies' Liberal government to be re-elected with a majority of only two.

 Hewitt was a Liberal member of the Legislative Assembly of Queensland from 28 May 1966 to 22 October 1983, representing the electorate of Chatsworth from 28 May 1966 to 12 November 1977 and Greenslopes from 12 November 1977 to 22 October 1983, when he was defeated by Leisha Harvey at the 1983 election.

 In 1975, Hewitt did not support Joh Bjelke-Petersen's nomination of Albert Field to replace deceased federal Labor senator, Bertie Milliner, as this was against the wishes of the Labor Party.
 However, Field was appointed, triggering the 1975 Australian constitutional crisis leading to the dismissal of Australian Prime Minister Gough Whitlam.

 From December 1980 to August 1983, Hewitt was the Minister for Environment, Survey and Valuation and Administrative Service in the Bjelke-Petersen government.
 After that, he became the Minister for Welfare Services.

 On 18 August 1983, Hewitt together with fellow Liberal cabinet member Col Miller, resigned from the cabinet.

 Hewitt was held in high regard by his fellow politicians from all parties for his integrity and even-handness, being described in his role of Chairman of Committee by his political opponent Kevin Hooper as "one of the fairest and most impartial chairmen".

 Later life

-Hewitt died on 23 November 2016 aged 86 years, survived by his wife Shirley, children Wendy, David and Sue, and grandchildren Erin, Michael, Josh, Katie, Isaac, Nicholas and Thomas, and great grandchildren Marcus, Archer and Max.
-His funeral service and cremation were at Mount Thompson crematorium on 30 November 2016.
+Hewitt died on 23 November 2016 at age 86.
+He was survived by his wife Shirley, children Wendy, David and Sue, and grandchildren Erin, Michael, Josh, Katie, Isaac, Nicholas and Thomas, and great grandchildren Marcus, Archer and Max.
+His funeral service and cremation were held at Mount Thompson crematorium on 30 November 2016.

+A park reserve in Camp Hill is named in 2016 for Hewitt.